kensuchy/Digital-History-Repository/pages/essay-02.md

 The quest for women’s suffrage in the west was successful earlier than that on the national level due to a notion that might be called western exceptionalism.[^6] They believed there was a spirit of freedom and independence fostered by the pioneer experience that was unique.
 It was also easier to shape new laws than try to overcome “tyrant” customs of the east.
 On the temperance front the WCTU continued their efforts erecting temperance water fountains, one of which still stands outside of Boise City Hall.
 They were successful in achieving the goal of temperance when Governor Moses Alexander approved statewide prohibition in 1916.

-## Women's Suffrage for Minorities in Idaho
+## Womens Suffrage for Minorities in Idaho

 While 1896 amendment gave the vote to white women in Idaho and nationally in 1915, other women were not so lucky.
 Native born Indigenous women were granted the right to vote in 1896 but nationwide indigenous people were not able to participate in voting until the signing of the Indian Citizenship Act of June 2, 1924.
 It was hoped that this act would close the gap for Indigenous people but due to varying state and local laws until the Voting Rights Act passed in 1965.[^7] Indigenous women faced unique challenges as historian Sally Roesch Wagner wrote” “These women lived in native nations that tenaciously held on, as well as they could, to their system of real equality despite the best efforts of missionaries, boarding schools, and federal and state governments alike to deprive them of it.
 They still do, and are reclaiming their identity as ‘sovereign women in sovereign nations.’”[^8]